FatCatCoder/gatsby-portfolio/README.md

 - ### Created with Gatsby.js
   - *V.1* of the template
   - Free to fork and use for your own site.
+  - Uses Github's GraphQL API
-  - CI/CD pipeline into this repository under production branch
+  - gh-pages pipeline into this repository under production branch
   - Hosted here on Github Pages
 ---